malinthaprasan/sample-nodejs-api/nodejs/rest-api/README.md

 ## Sample Nodejs REST API

-#### Use the following build config when creating this component in Choreo:
+#### Use the following build config when creating this component in:

 - Dockerfile: `nodejs/rest-api/Dockerfile`
 - Docker context: `nodejs/rest-api/`